 Schedule a visit with your doctor

-It is important you schedule an appointment with your doctor to receive an accurate diagnosis as to the cause of your foot pain.
-This is because you need to treat the underlying cause of your foot pain, not just the symptoms—and treatments for the various causes of foot pain can differ wildly.
-For example, a lumbar herniated disc may require heat therapy and exercise, while a corn on your toe can often be treated with new shoes and warm water.
+It is important to schedule an appointment with your doctor to accurately diagnose the cause of your foot pain.
+Treatments for foot pain can differ widely and must be directed at resolving the underlying cause; not just masking the symptoms.
+For example, a lumbar herniated disc may require heat therapy and exercise, while a corn on your toe can often be treated with special shoes and warm water.